rexdotsh/heurist-agent-framework/.github/ISSUE_TEMPLATE/general_issue_template.md

 ### 1. Summary/Context
 <!--
   Give a brief statement of the problem or request.
-For example, for an Integration Request, specify which data source or use case you'd like to see supported.
+For example, for an Integration Request, specify which platform, data source or use case you'd like to see supported.
   For a Bug, describe what’s broken.
 For a Question, clarify what you need help with.
 -->

 ### 2. Details & Motivation
 <!--
   - If Integration Request:
-      - Why is this data source or use case important?
-      - How would it benefit the community or your project?
+      - The expected input and output schema, if user or agent interaction is involved.
+      - 3rd party API documentation, if applicable.
+      - Any API keys or credentials required.
   - If Bug:
       - Steps to reproduce?
       - Expected vs. actual behavior?